(Shown above: The same photos face off twice on Coffee Meets Bagel’s Photo Lab. Experiment by Michael Raybman.)

 Because you can’t pick the demographic whose opinions matter to you, the opinions you do get ought to be taken with a grain of salt.

-On the other hand, Photofeeler lets you choose which gender(s) and age ranges you want feedback from.
+On the other hand, the more-popular alternative Photofeeler lets you choose which gender(s) and age ranges you want feedback from.